Non-Semisimple TQFT's and BPS $q$-Series: Introduction and summary

-where $r'=r$ if $r$ is odd and $\frac{r}{2}$ else and $\omega'$ (resp. $\omega''$) is the restriction of $\omega$ on $T$ (resp. on $F$). \end{conj} \begin{rem} In the above conjecture the choice of the splitting is auxiliary: as explained above, a different choice provides different values for $\hat{Z}$ but these choices are compensated by the change in the coefficients $c^{\text{CGP}}$, so that the left-hand side is indeed independent on the splitting.
-Equivalently, the behavior of $\hat{Z}$ under the choice of such splitting is controlled by the behavior of the coefficients $c^{\text{CGP}}$.
-Clearly, if $M$ is a rational homology sphere the splitting is irrelevant and the above conjecture reduces to Conjecture \ref{conj:cgpz}. \end{rem}
+\begin{Remark} In the above conjecture, the choice of the splitting is auxiliary: as explained above, a different choice will provide different values for $W_{\mathfrak{s}}$ but these choices are compensated by the change in the coefficients $c^{\mathrm{CGP}}$, so that the left-hand side is indeed independent on the splitting.
+Equivalently, the behavior of $W_{\mathfrak{s}}$ under the choice of such splitting is controlled by the behavior of the coefficients $c^{\mathrm{CGP}}$.
+Clearly, if $M$ is a rational homology sphere the splitting is irrelevant and the above conjecture reduces to Conjecture~\ref{conj:cgpz}. \end{Remark}